 Later that evening we shlepped part way home to meet another Lena (R) at a cafe and catch up on her news.
 She’s working mostly for the Global Environmental Facility project (big int’l bucks, huge bureaucracy) doing enviro education and outreach.
 She also sold her teeny tiny but very cute studio apartment and moved to the edge of town into the forest.
 She’s quite happy in a two-bedroom apt in a brand new building.
 Maybe we’ll get to see her/it on the way back out of town.

 That was all Saturday, not even 24 hours in town!
 On Sunday I got shanghaied into interpreting for the film crew that is traveling along the same basic route we are.
 They’re nice folks and I enjoyed the extra time to hang out with Misha Shishin.
 At lunch time, in an utter downpour, we headed out in two cars of 9 people to Bobrovka (Beaverton), a lovely tiny village about 30 km up the Ob River.
 We were actually in this lovely pine forest at a “resort” that belongs to Altai State University.
 We were inspecting possible construction sites (eyeballing, more like) for a proposed (overly) elaborate strawbale building.
-A’s been trying to convince them that they are going to be sorry with something this complex as a starting point, but they’ve not backed down yet.
+A’s been trying to convince them that they will regret starting with something this complex as a starting point, but they’ve not backed down yet.
 Tons of angles, lots of unnecessarily complex wall breaks, multi-story, curved, etc. Anyhow, who are we to say…it rained throughout, and we finally retired to the “restaurant” for a snack.
 We had to bring our our groceries and the staff (VERY) grudgingly sliced salami, cheese, and vegetables and set them out for us.

 Monday…in the morning we made phone calls trying to arrange more meetings later this week.
 In the afternoon, A spoke at a very interesting roundtable (more like a long oval) at Altai State Technical University, where various perspectives on straw-bale construction in Altai and the US were addressed.
-A few people who had come in as sceptics left much more interested, so that was gratifying.
+A few people who had entered as skeptics left much more interested, so that was gratifying.
 The building was an amazing warren of hallways, connecting halls, classrooms, and stairwells.
 Clearly, new students have their work cut out for them just finding their way to class.
 I waxed nostalgic a bit with A about our university days – not much has changed in the classrooms and hallways, although we both agreed that students dress considerably more casually these days.
 Actually, people in general dress more casually and women look a lot less like hookers or drag queens than they used to.
 I almost blend in.
 On a good day.

 After waking up at 400, bright eyed and bushy tailed this morning (Tuesday), I settled down to a bit of translation before the day started.
 It’s been raining heavily at night, on/off, probably to the tune of 3+ inches since we arrived in Barnaul.
 Apparently it’s been like this all month and is unusual.
 People’s garden plots are looking well-watered but kinda wimpy for this late in the spring.